6 Captains Log still.png

 True as (non-) fiction

 Humans are meaning-making animals.
-We tell stories about how we see the world as a way of making sense of the uncertainty and suffering.
+We tell stories as a way to make sense of the world amidst all its uncertainty and suffering.
 Viktor Frankl nailed it down in his book Man’s Search For Meaning.

 Yes, journalism has collapsed.
 I’m not the only reporter to have lost chunks of their livelihood recently, and that’s before AI elbows us away from the keyboard.
 Yes, the climate is unravelling far faster than scientific models foretold.